cmsc240-f23/cmsc240-f23.github.io/syllabus.md

 Assignments including modules and labs may be submitted late with a **10%** deduction **per day** late.

 Each student will have two "**late passes**" per semester to use on modules and labs.
-To use a late pass, notify me which assignment you would like to use it on and you may turn that assignment in **one week late for full credit**.
+To use a late pass, notify me which assignment you would like to use it on, and you may turn that assignment in **one week late for full credit**.

 Late passes may **not** be used on the final project or exams.

-In cases of personal illnesses, emergencies, or documented accomidations, assignments may be submitted late for full credit if you notify me of your situation.
+In cases of personal illnesses, emergencies, or documented accommodations, assignments may be submitted late for full credit if you notify me of your situation.

 ### Attendance Policy